-- How many people who come forward in our revival meetings and say the sinner’s prayer actually stick around to become mature, fruit-producing believers?
+- How many people who come forward in our revival meetings and say the sinner’s prayer actually stick around and become mature, fruit-producing believers?

 - How many of them go right back into the world with absolutely no change whatsoever?